 Examples and exceptions of the second (gross-out oriented) kind:

-Played straight in many anime fact 99% of all anime girls fall under this trope. they're rarely ever do anything too gross and are almost never used of gross out humor at all.
+Played straight in many anime.
+In fact 99% of all anime girls fall under this trope. they're rarely ever do anything too gross and are almost never used in gross out humor at all.

 A good example of this is The Kinnikuman Lady series.
 Kinnikuman Lady actually falls under both kinds of this.
 Kinnikuman lady is never shown doing anything even remotely gross unlike her male counterpart who is a major Gasshole that did all sort of toilet humor.
 She also never shown getting as badly hurt as her male counterpart.
 The worst to ever happen to her was some of her clothing gets thorn up.